mahaloz/ike/src/3_programming_languages/introduction.md

 It's likely you've also heard of the language [C](https://en.wikipedia.org/wiki/C_(programming_language)).
 You must be wondering, how is `C` any different from `Python`?
 Why is Python more popular now?
 Which should I use?
 These are all valid questions.
-Let's start by showing you what `C`, then compare it to Python later.
+Let's start by showing you what `C` is, then compare it to Python later.

 `C` is a compiled language.
 This means the process of compilation must be done on the language after you write it.
 According to [ComputerHope](https://www.computerhope.com/jargon/c/compilat.htm):